- A

 Beginner/Intermediate

-Our focus is on legacy funds – CAF BLS, HCL and CAF ICC – and an overview of each including key dates, rules and requirements for reporting and filing data, along with a discussion of data verification, support calculation and disbursement timelines.
+Our focus is on legacy funds such as CAF BLS, HCL and CAF ICC, and we will review each, including key dates, rules and requirements for reporting and filing data, and discuss data verification, support calculation and disbursement timelines.
 This class benefits anyone who wants an introduction to or refresher of the ins and outs of legacy USF support funds.

 - W